zpm-zsh/zpm/README.md

 - `@dir` - special type, zpm will create a symlink to local directory from `origin` tag
 - `@file` - special type, zpm will create a symlink to file from `origin` tag.
 Should be used for plugins that are written in single file, without additional dependencies
+- `@remote/` - plugin will be downloaded using curl, for example from an HTTP site.
+Be careful, zpm can't detect origin for this plugin type, you must specify origin using tag `origin:`
 - `@empty/` - special type, zpm will create empty dir without files.
 Useful with `hook`, `gen-completion` and `gen-plugin` tags.
 Can be ommited if your plugin name starts with `@empty/`

 ```sh